saumya-guptaa/ISCO-630E/README.md

 5. Use the microchip dataset .
 Use 70% of the data for training and 30% for testing.
 	1. Use raw data as given, and from there develop a GDA 	model (without Box-Muller transformation).
 	2. For two features, first  using Box- Muller 	transformation create new data set having Gaussian 	distribution within the range of the given  data set and  	create Gaussian Discriminant Analysis (GDA)  model.

+6. Supervised Artificial Neural Network
+	1. Implement Perceptron training algorithms for AND ,OR, 	NAND and NOR gates.
+How you will verify your trained 	algorithms?
+	2. Using two input one output X-NOR data , train a 	Neural Network	using Back Propagation Algorithm.Explain 	how will you test the network.

+7. A Bidirectional Associative Memory is used to store given 4 pairs of patterns of setA and setB.
+Calculate Weight Matrix and test the level of weight corrections.